matejkratochvil/datalakehouse-iceberg-jdbc/notes/example docker compose datalakehouse project.md

 * Update docker-compose.yml: Add Spark master and worker services.
 Configure Spark to use the Iceberg SQL extensions and connect to the JDBC catalog and MinIO.
 * Spark Configuration Files:
-  * spark-defaults.conf: For default Spark configurations related to Iceberg.
+  * `spark-defaults.conf`: For default Spark configurations related to Iceberg.
   * Potentially environment variables in docker-compose.yml for Spark.
 * New Jupyter Notebook (02-spark-iceberg-examples.ipynb): For Spark-specific DDL, DML, and Iceberg feature demonstrations.